Sourdough Stuffing with Fennel

 3. Whisk the Eggs and Broth

-In a medium mixing bowl, whisk 2 eggs, 2 cups of vegetable broth, 1 tsp of salt, and ½ tsp of black pepper.
+In a medium mixing bowl, whisk the eggs, broth, salt and pepper.

 4. Mix the Stuffing

-Add the slightly cooled vegetable mixture, ¼ cup of fresh parsley and 2 TBS of chopped fresh sage to the large bowl of torn sourdough bread.
+Add the slightly cooled vegetable mixture, some fresh parsley and fresh sage to the large bowl of torn sourdough bread.
 Stir until the bread is evenly coated.

 Pour the liquid broth and egg mixture over the bread and gently fold the bread.
 At first some liquid may pool at the bottom of the bowl, but the bread should begin soaking in the liquid.

-Let it sit for a minute or two and mix again until it’s all absorbed.
+Let it sit for a minute or two, then mix again until all the liquid is absorbed.

-If you need to, add more broth to the bread if it seems unusually dry (every bread soaks up differently).
+If necessary, add more broth to the bread if it seems unusually dry (every bread soaks up moisture differently).

 5. Bake

-Dot the top of the stuffing with the remaining 4 TBS of unsalted butter.
+Dot the top of the stuffing with the remaining butter.
 This will help the top get nice and crispy during baking!
-This is a trick I learned from Alison Roman.

 Cover the pan with aluminum foil and bake at 375ºF (191ºC) for 35 minutes.